Panoramic photography: Short rotation

 Short rotation, rotating lens and swing lens cameras have a lens that rotates around the camera lens's rear nodal point and use a curved film plane.
 As the photograph is taken, the lens pivots around its rear nodal point while a slit exposes a vertical strip of film that is aligned with the axis of the lens.
 The exposure usually takes a fraction of a second.
-Typically, these cameras capture a field of view between 110° to 140° and an aspect ratio of 2:1 to 4:1.
+Typically, these cameras capture a field of view between 110° and 140° and an aspect ratio of 2:1 to 4:1.
 The images produced occupy between 1.5 and 3 times as much space on the negative as the standard 24 mm x 36 mm 35 mm frame.

 Cameras of this type include the Widelux, Noblex, and the Horizon.
 These have a negative size of approximately 24x58 mm.
 The Russian "Spaceview FT-2", originally an artillery spotting camera, produced wider negatives, 12 exposures on a 36-exposure 35 mm film.